speedyfriend433/mdcX/README.md

 ## Credits

-- @Google Project Zero - thanks for the insane discovery!
+- @Google Project Zero - Thanks for the insane discovery!

-- @34306 : thanks for the basic knowledge explanations!
+- @34306 : Thanks for the basic knowledge explanations!

-- @Mattycbtw : thanks for the additional util paths!
+- @Mattycbtw : Thanks for the additional util paths!

-- @sH1222J : thanks for the readme.md correction report!
+- @sH1222J : Thanks for the readme.md correction report!

+- @AppinstalleriOS & @GeoSn0w : Thanks for the Swift version of PoC Code!

 ## License